Last Updated on 02/19/22 by Rose Palmer

 Next, Betoul showed me how to make distinct flower and heart shapes.
 The paint used in this method is more concentrated and as a result, a drop does not expand as much and the colors are also more intense.
 Using a thicker awl, she placed a number of drops across the surface, and then added a second and third color into the middle of each circle.
 Then she used a fine awl to pull the paint in various directions, depending on the shape she wanted to achieve.

 Betoul also took some time to tell me about the history of paper marbling, especially in Turkey.
-The art of paper marbling emerged in central Asia in what is now Uzbekistan.
+This Ebru art emerged in central Asia in what is now Uzbekistan.
 The Silk Road took it to China, Iran and Anatolia.
 The art continued to expand and develop in Ottoman Turkey.
 In the 17th century, Europeans traveling to the Middle East discovered the art and took it back to Europe where it also became very popular.

 It was my turn next.
 Betoul guided me as I repeated each of the different patterns that she had made.
 I was the only one in the class on that day, so I could take my time to decide on color combinations and play with manipulating the pigments across the surface of the tray.
 My final products were not master level art, but I liked them.

-I really enjoyed this introduction to Ebru, and I went home with a very personal souvenir from my visit to Istanbul.
+I loved my visits to beautiful Istanbul, and any opportunity to learn more of the local culture and history is always a bonus.
+I really enjoyed this introduction to the art of Ebru, and I went home with a very personal souvenir from my visit to Istanbul.
 My favorites pieces will get framed and hung in my sewing room (hmmmm………this would be a really cool way to make fabrics for a quilt……….).

 Thanks for visiting.